MarkMa512/ESD-G1T3-Camera-Rental-Platform/README.md

 # ESD-G1T3-Camera-Rental-Platform
 The group project by IS213 Enterprise Solution G1 Team 3

+### Description
+This is a containerised microservice architecture for camera rental services (namely, create a listing, place a rental request, accept a rental request).

 ### Instructions
 _The following assumes you are a Windows User_